- for SPG users100

 What You Get

-- Earn 2 Starpoints® for every dollar of eligible purchases on the Card at participating SPG® and Marriott Rewards® hotels.
+- Earn 6 points on eligible purchases at participating SPG® and Marriott Rewards® hotels.

-- Earn 1 Starpoint for all other eligible purchases.
+- Earn 2 points on all other eligible purchases.

 - $0 intro annual fee for the first year, then $95.